toneloc/stable-channels/README.md

 Each of these two nodes query 5 price feeds every 5 minutes.
 Then, based on the new price, they update their channel balance with their counterparty to keep the Stable Receiver stable at $100 of bitcoin.
 - Each party remains self-custodial.
-- Either party may opt out at anytime, either by a cooperative on-chain channel close or forced channel close on-chain.
+- Either party may opt out at any time, either by a cooperative on-chain channel close or forced channel close on-chain.

-This basic process works as follows.
+This basic process works as follows:

 Every 5 minutes, either the price of bitcoin (a) goes up, (b) goes down, or (c) stays the same:
 <ul>